Sequim Gazette Wednesday, May 14, 2003

 Output Failure: The Myth of Laziness

 But the cause of output failure might not lie in the complexities of the motor system.
 Dr. Levine identifies seven other neurodevelopmental areas where output failure can occur: weak production control, social distractibility, low mental energy, disorganization, language delays, impoverished ideation, and insufficient memory.
 Of course, an individual might have a combination of the above affecting performance!
 The first step in understanding output failures, is to examine the individual's performance across different types of motor, attention, and language tasks to determine their unique pattern of strengths and weaknesses.
-Then,
+Then, effective remediation and appropriate instruction can be designed so that hard work leads to successful outcomes.

 Back to School: Support Your Child's Learning